 Application Judging Criteria

 Each application will be scored on three areas: 1) debate accomplishments listed in the application, 2) speaking content from the video submission, and 3) speaking style from the video submission.
 Each of those three areas is worth up to 10 points for a total of 30 possible points.
 The scoring is done internally and confidentially by the Coolidge Foundation.
 We do not share final scores, and unfortunately due to the volume of applications we receive, we cannot give individual feedback.
-We will, however, let you know whether you have won one of the available Coolidge Cup invitations by the notification date named above.
+We will, however, let you know whether you have won one of the available Coolidge Cup invitations by the notification date above.
+The exact number of invitations that are open via this option will not be released until after the application closes.

-With regard to video content, we are looking for a clearly articulated opinion in response to the resolution; a compelling argument that an educated citizen would understand; and use of good-quality evidence.
-You should also structure your speech appropriately, with a clear introduction, body, and conclusion.
+With regard to video content, we are looking for: a) a clearly articulated opinion in response to the resolution, b) a compelling argument that an educated citizen would understand, and c) use of good-quality evidence.
+You should structure your speech appropriately, with a clear introduction, body, and conclusion.
+Inclusion of Coolidge quotes or ideas can add a nice touch, but they are neither required nor expected.

-With regard to style, we are looking for students to speak at an appropriate volume, with good articulation, and at a reasonable rate of speed (i.e., rapid talking or “spreading” is not recommended).
+With regard to style, we are looking for students to speak at an appropriate volume, with good articulation, and at a reasonable rate of speed (i.e., excessively fast talking or “spreading” is not recommended).
 Other elements of style include good eye contact, appropriate gesturing, and good posture.